zem1emer/hello-world/README.md

 # hello-world
-its repository is for edx cources introduction in computer science i am a best software engeener of the world but nobody know about this
+its repository is for edx cources introduction in computer science

+I am a best software engeener of the world but nobody know about this